 But days passed and we decided to let your doctor have a look at you.

 “IVDD, Intervertebral Disc Disease,” he pronounced.
 “Pretty common.
-One in three dachshunds will suffer from this due to their long bodies and short legs.”
+Dachshunds are the breed with the highest incidence of IVDD due to their long bodies and short legs.”

 You had to go for an MRI followed by a surgery.
 You were in hospital for 3 days and the house felt sad and quiet without you.